 If you see a sea turtle that seems disoriented contact law enforcement.

 ■ Use your natural vision and moonlight when walking on the beach at night.

-■ Minimize beachfront lighting during the sea turtle nesting season by turning off, shielding, or redirecting lights away from the beach.
+■ Minimize beachfront lighting during the sea turtle nesting season (usually spring to summer, depending on the area) by turning off, shielding, or redirecting lights away from the beach.

 ■ Close blinds and draperies in oceanfront rooms at night to keep indoor lighting from reaching the beach.